POETRY & PILGRIMAGE

 Would take his bait, tricked by his skill;

-They never sensed his cunning homing in for the kill
+They rarely sensed him homing in for the kill

 Until it was too late, until they’d run out of fishy time;

-The only time they were aware of their hunter was dangling from his line.
+The only time they saw their hunter was dangling from his line.

 And then wollop’d go Dave, and flollop’d go the fish;